 • How do I set up my online account?

-If you would like to set up an online account, click here and follow the instructions on the page.
+If you would like to set up an online account, you will need to register for access and follow the instructions on the page.

 If you are unsure of your account details, please contact our Member Services Team on 1300 658 776.

 • How do I update or change my membership details?

 Most of your contact details can be updated by logging into your online account here.

 If you need to update any personal details such as your name, you will need to complete a Change of Personal Details Form.
 Please note that additional documentation may be required to complete this request.